galanodel2010/ee462/Project_1/evaluation.md

 For this project following will be checked in your reports and in your models:

-- All three models are running properly and the results are consistent with each other.
+- All three models are running properly.
+(3pts)
+- The results are consistent with each other.
+(3pts)
+- Analysis: Part-1 results (3pts)
+- Analysis: Part-2 results (3pts)
+- Analysis: Part-3 results (3pts)
+- Comments: Part-1 (10pts)
+- Comments: Part-2 (10pts)
+- Comments: Part-3 (10pts)
--
+- Model quality (5pts)

 **Model Quality**
 - Model filenames are proper and self-explanatory
 - Model is [neat](http://blogs.mathworks.com/pick/2014/04/25/clean-up-your-simulink-model/) and tidy.
 - All signals in the model are properly labeled.